EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

 # Sparx Tutor

-Sparx Tutor is a privacy-focused, AI-powered reading comprehension assistant designed to help users answer questions based strictly on provided story content.
-It leverages OpenAI's GPT-4 API to deliver concise, accurate answers for educational and research purposes.
+Sparx Tutor is an AI-powered reading comprehension assistant that answers questions strictly based on the provided story content.
+It uses OpenAI's GPT-4 API to deliver concise, accurate answers for educational and research purposes.

 ---

 ## Features

-- **Strict Reading Comprehension:** Answers are based solely on the provided story—no outside knowledge, guessing, or inference.
+- **Strict Reading Comprehension:** Answers are based only on the provided story—no outside knowledge, guessing, or inference.
 - **Answer Choice Matching:** Selects the answer that exactly matches the story, or responds with "Not in Story" if none match.
 - **No Explanations:** Provides only the answer, keeping responses concise and direct.
 - **Personal Use License:** For personal, educational, or research use only.
 Commercial use, modification, or redistribution is strictly prohibited.